 It is important to note that transmissions from LTE channels below 1512 MHz also cause blocking of the terminals.
-To illustrate this, the blocking threshold levels for Classic Aero (AES E) and SB (AES B) were also measured against an LTE channel at different channels below 1512 MHz and the results are shown in Table 4 below.
+To illustrate this, the blocking performance levels for Classic Aero (AES E) and SB (AES B) were also measured against an LTE channel at different channels below 1512 MHz and the results are shown in Table 4 below.

-Table 4: Measured blocking performance of the most susceptible Classic aero (AES E) and SB
+Table 4: Measured blocking threshold levels for the most susceptible Classic aero (AES E) and SB

 (AES B) from a single 5 MHz LTE channel at different frequency centres